vertica/VerticaPy/docs/source/examples_learn_titanic.rst

 Most survivors seem to be women.
 Let's build a model with this in mind.

 One of our predictors is categorical: the passenger title.
 Some of these predictors are corrleated, so it'd be best to work with a non-linear classifier that can handle that.
 In this case, a random forest classifier seems to be perfect.
-Let's evaluate it with a cross-validation.
+Let's evaluate it with a ``cross-validation``.

 .. code-block:: python